 An emphasis is placed on recognising that all children are different.
-They develop at different rates, and arrive at school with varying abilities socially, emotionally and intellecturally.
+They develop at different rates, and arrive at school with varying abilities socially, emotionally and intellectually.
 Here are some ideas for you to think about before your child begins school.

-- 1. From an educational point of view, is your child able to: - Follow two simple instructions given together - Use simple manners, eg, please - Sit for a short amount of time to listen to others
+• From an educational point of view, is your child able to

+- o Follow 2 simple instructions given together

+- o Use simple manners e.g., please

+- o Sit for a short amount of time to listen to others

-- Recognise, read and write their own name in lowercase letters (capital letter at beginning)
+- o Recognise, read and write own name in lowercase letters (capital letter at beginning)

-- Recognise numbers 1-10
+- o Recognise numbers 1 to 10

-- Knows about the letters of the alphabet (can recognise and name/know the sound of some - particularly the letters in their name)
+- o Knows about the letters of the alphabet (can recognise and name/know the sound of some particularly the letters in their name)

-- Name basic colous and shapes
+- o Name basic colours and shapes

-- Count using their fingers or objects
+- o Count using their fingers or objects

-- Tidy up after activities
+- o Tidy up after activities

-- Talk in sentences, using clear language
+- o Talk in sentences, using clear language

-- Repeat some nursery rhymes and songs
+- o Repeat some nursery rhymes and songs

-- Enjoy looking at pictures and listening to stories
+- o Enjoy looking at pictures and listening to stories

-- 2. From a social point of view, can your child:
+• From a social point of view, can your child......

-- Mix happily with friends at pre-school

-- Socialise with peers by sharing, turn taking and speaking to others

-- Go to pre-school or parties without fears

-- Stay within boundaries

-- Have friends and talk about them in conversation

-- Talk to adults other than parents and family friends

-- Use the toilet independently without assitance

-- Be independent of parents

-- · Ask for help if needed

-- Dress themselves, including doing up buttons
+- o Mix happily with friends at pre-school - o Socialise with peers by sharing, turn taking and speaking to others - o Go to pre-school or parties without fears - o Stay within boundaries - o Have friends and talk about them in conversation - o Talk to adults other than parents and family friends - o Use the toilet independently without assistance - o Be independent of parents - o Ask for help if needed - o Dress him/herself including doing up buttons

-- 3. Attitudes that we see as desirable for children to arrive at school with include:
+Attitudes that we see as desirable for children to arrive at school with include:

-- Taking an interest
+- o Taking an interest

-- · Being involved
+- o Being involved

-- · Persisting with difficulty
+- o Persisting with difficulty

-- · Expressing an idea or feeling
+- o Expressing an idea or feeling

-- Taking responsibility
+- o Taking responsibility